 1. Mosquitoes don’t like wind.

-Because mosquitoes only weigh 2.5 milligrams, it doesn’t take much to blow them away.
+Because mosquitoes only weigh 2.5 milligrams and are not strong fliers, it doesn’t take much to blow them away.
 If you want to repel mosquitoes, have a fan continuously blowing beside you and you’ll likely notice how no mosquitoes will be on you.
-Fans also reduce body heat and sweat, which are a couple factors that attract them to humans.
+Fans also reduce body heat and sweat, which are a couple of factors that attract them to humans.

 2. Mosquitoes are the deadliest animals on Earth.